silvae86/silvae86.github.io/_posts/2020-02-02-moodle-autocorrect-sql.markdown

 title:  "Semi-automated correction of SQL exercises in Moodle"
 date:   2020-02-02 18:37:000 +0100
 tags: moodle teaching automated correction sql sqlite elearning
+redirect_from:
+  - /moodle/teaching/automated/correction/sql/sqlite/elearning/2020/02/02/moodle-autocorrect-sql/

 ---

 At FEUP we have a [Moodle instance](https://moodle.up.pt) provided by the University of Porto.
 I think Moodle is an awesome tool for e-learning: I use it as much as possible for centralizing lecture contents, organize assignment deliveries and provide not only grades but also individual feedback to my students.

 ### The need for SQL (semi-) automated correction in moodle

 I teach classes on Databases and [Web](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=436868) [Development](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=436868), and we have final exams that include SQL queries over a provided database.
 We use [SQLite](https://www.sqlite.org/download.html) for its ease of use and portability.
 It removes the need for a local or faculty server like [PostgreSQL](https://www.postgresql.org/download/) and [MySQL](https://www.mysql.com/downloads/) do.
 At the same time, what want is to focus on the students' learning of the SQL, not the maximum performance.
 Another great open-source tool for working with SQLite is the [DB Browser for SQLite](https://sqlitebrowser.org) software, by the way.

 Going back to moodle, while I think it is packed with features that make it (imho) an essential tool for teaching nowadays, it does not support automatic correction of SQL exercises.

 Also, I am not a fan of 100% automatic correction of SQL exercises, so I needed a way to run the queries written by the students in an automated fashion against two databases: one that I provide to the students, and another, with the same schema but with more records, designed to test more edge cases.